 Coach Menegas was widely considered an offensive genius in the state of Idaho.
-He ran a spread offense passing attack scheme that draws many parallels to the Air-Raid system ran by Mike Leach.
+He ran a spread offense passing attack scheme heavily influenced by Dennis Erickson and Mike Price.
 Menegas laughed and said, “The lineman understand the offense better than some of the coaches!”

-Basics of the Pro-Style and Air-Raid Systems
+Basics of the Pro-Style and Spread Systems

-The foundation of this system is the zone-blocking scheme beginning with each offensive lineman running at a pre-defined angle relative to the line of scrimmage and either blocking people directly in their zone along that line or shedding the defender into a neighboring zone (a.k.a. lane or silo).
+The zone-blocking scheme begins with each offensive lineman running at a pre-defined angle relative to the line of scrimmage and either blocking people directly in their zone along that line or shedding the defender into a neighboring zone (a.k.a. lane or silo).
 Defensive stunts don’t matter as there is a lineman for every zone.
 This in-turn requires teams to stack the box to stop the run, opening up the play-action pass with the quarterback rolling out of a typical zone-run block to stretch the defense away from where the run would have gone.
 The lineman in this scheme are huge and slow — it doesn’t matter — come rain, snow, or a princess running the ball, all that matters is at least 3.3 yards every down.
 If you do, you ground-and-pound your way to a first down while chewing up the clock and controlling the game.
 It’s methodical and reliable.

 So what does this mean about future offenses?